CyVerse-learning-materials/foss/docs/03_managing_data.md

 ???
 Warning

-    The biggest challenge to data management making it an afterthought.
+    The biggest challenge to data management is **making it an afterthought**.

     Unfortunately, poor data management doesn't have a high upfront cost.
     You can do substantial work before realizing you are in trouble.
 Like